 - Set up booths at community events during National Nursing Home Week in May.

 - Host a “Get to Know Us” event.
-Be passionate about your mission, and share opportunities available for volunteers.
-(It always helps to serve food!)
+Show passion for your mission, and share opportunities available for volunteers.
+(It always helps to serve food, too!)

 - Invite community groups to help with a specific event.
-If people enjoy the experience, they’ll probably be interested in learning more about long-term volunteer opportunities.
+If people enjoy the experience, they’ll probably want to learn more about long-term volunteer opportunities.

 - Take good care of your current volunteers.
-Word will get out that this is a great place to volunteer.
+As a result, word will get out that this is a great place to volunteer.

 - Check with local high schools and colleges.
 See if they have a program where students can get credit for volunteering at your nursing home.